ifoxfoot/fqacalc/README.md

 ## Relative Functions

-Relative functions calculate relative frequency, coverage, and importance for each category. `fqacalc` also contains a species summary function that produces a summary of each species’ relative metrics in a data frame.
+Relative functions calculate relative frequency, relative coverage, and relative importance for each species, phyiognomic group, or family.
+`fqacalc` also contains a species summary function that produces a summary of each species’ relative metrics in a data frame.
 Relative functions always allow duplicate species observations.
-They also always allow ground and water to be included.
+They also always allow “ground” and “water” to be included.

 Relative functions have one additional argument which tells the functions what to calculate the relative value of: